thorT/DarkModelTool/README.md

 }

 </pre>
-###### You can already download the project, which has detailed examples.
+> You can already download the project, which has detailed examples.
-###### I don't want to use BaseViewController to solve the reuse problem.
-However, all the methods now thought of will make VC or DarkModel redundant and not concise. if only DarkModel can solve this problem, it will be perfect. if you have a better way, I hope you can share with me,tks.
+> I don't want to use BaseViewController to solve the reuse problem.
+However, all the methods now thought of will make VC or DarkModel redundant and not concise. if only DarkModel can solve this problem, it will be perfect.
+> if you have a better way, I hope you can share with me.